 Land's End to John O'Groats with Sean Conway

 Join us for the first edition of this Land’s End to John O’Groats Challenge.
-Organised by Sportive Breaks and adventurer Sean Conway, 16 riders will have the opportunity in September 2024 to take on this fully supported cycling challenge.
-A proper challenge as Sean calls it, this is an extremely difficult tour averaging 200 kilometres/ 125 miles per day.
+Organised by Sportive Breaks and adventurer Sean Conway, 16 riders will have the opportunity in June 2025 to take on this fully supported cycling challenge.

 We understand the support that will be required to achieve this challenge.
 On the road, you will have the support of mobile professional mechanics, ride captains and food and support stations.